lebedov/msgpack-numpy/README.rst

 This software is licensed under the
 `BSD License <http://www.opensource.org/licenses/bsd-license.php>`_.
-See the included LICENSE file for more information.
+See the included LICENSE.rst file for more information.

 Development
 -----------